-Further analysis of our workforce data shows that our support staff group has the biggest median gender pay gap (5%) followed by teachers (4%) and that our gender pay gap in our upper payscale teachers and teaching leadership is in favour of women.
+Further analysis of our workforce data shows that our teaching staff group has the biggest median gender pay gap (14%) followed by support staff (11%).
+Our gender pay gap in our upper payscale teachers and teaching leadership was previously in favour of women, but a gap is emerging this year (1% and 12%) in the data.